Air France-KLM operating loss widens as European recovery lags

 While rebounding U.S. and Chinese domestic markets are already benefiting airlines there, carriers in Europe are stuck waiting for the region’s slower vaccine rollouts to give way to looser curbs and an anticipated recovery.

-Lufthansa (LHAG.DE) cut its 2021 capacity forecast last week while narrowing its first-quarter loss with a workforce reduction of 19%.
-British Airways parent IAG (ICAG.L) posts quarterly earnings on Friday. read more
+Lufthansa cut its 2021 capacity forecast last week while narrowing its first-quarter loss with a workforce reduction of 19%.
+British Airways parent IAG posts quarterly earnings on Friday.

 Air France-KLM’s operating loss increased to 1.18 billion euros ($1.42 billion) from 815 million in the first quarter of 2020, which was only partially affected by the onset of the pandemic.
 Revenue fell 57% to 2.16 billion euros.